 Credit Balance Refunds

-- A refund for out-of-pocket payments (e check, cash, paper check, wire transfers, released deposits) will only be processed if your overall account balance is a credit.
-University of Portland reserves the right to apply a credit from your out-of-pocket payment to any outstanding charges on your student account, regardless of when the charge(s) is due.
+- A refund will ordinarily only be processed if your overall account balance is a credit.
+University of Portland reserves the right to apply a credit to any outstanding charges on your student account according to federal guidelines, regardless of when the charge(s) is due.
 This includes applying your credit to charges for a future or past term

 - There is a two-week holding period for credits that result from an overpayment from a check or online payment of any kind

-- If the credit balance results from a Parent PLUS loan, a refund check will automatically be issued to the parent who took out the loan unless the parent has submitted written authorization to issue the check to the student.
+- If the credit balance results from a Parent PLUS loan, a refund check will be issued to the parent who took out the loan unless the parent has submitted written authorization to issue the refund to the student.
 Direct deposit is not currently available for refunds to parents

-- Please see the policy below for refunds for students with a monthly payment plan
+- Please see the policy below for refunds to students with a monthly payment plan

-- Receipt of a refund does not imply that all charges on the bill have been paid.
+- Receipt of a refund does not imply that all charges have been paid.
 Students are strongly encouraged to carefully review the charges, payments, and other activity on their account even if a refund has been issued